maecabre/Git-Cloud/README.md

-# This is a large heading

-## This is a smaller heading
+# Mario Cabrera

+## Git Cloud

+This repo only conatins code I have written from online classes or other resources.
+Since I may or may not try my hand with many languages/courses, I thought keeping all my self-taught code in a single repo was the best idea.

+Here I also get to practice some markdown syntax and formatting.
-View README.md to look at how to write in markdown.
+Dear future, please view this README.md to check on how to write in markdown.

 And as **imagination** bodies forth,
 The forms of things *unknown*, the poet's pen,